pine64/website/content/documentation/PinePhone/Software.md

 ### Tow-Boot

 Tow-Boot is a more user-friendly distribution of U-Boot.
-Can also mount internal storage as USB Mass Storage by holding the volume up button at startup before and during the second vibration and the LED will turn blue if done successfully.
+It can mount internal storage as USB Mass Storage by holding the volume up button at startup before and during the second vibration.
+The LED will turn blue if done successfully.

 See https://github.com/Tow-Boot/Tow-Boot/releases for the latest image.
-Make sure to download the image with pinephoneA64 in the name.
+Make sure to download the image with `pinephoneA64` in the name.

+{{< admonition type="note" >}}
+ The USB Mass Storage mode might not be recognized by your computer for some cable + PC USB port + PC OS combos, see [this reddit thread](https://www.reddit.com/r/PINE64official/comments/unjguw/towboot_doesnt_actually_do_mass_storage_mode/) and [this GitHub issue](https://github.com/Tow-Boot/Tow-Boot/issues/127).
+If you encounter any problem like this, try use any Linux distro for your PC, or switch USB cables or ports.
+A patch has been posted on the GitHub issue, try that if you can patch and compile the Tow-Boot yourself, and tell them if that works.
+{{< /admonition >}}

 ## Hardware test build